How to Choose the Best Wall and Floor Tile Colour Combinations?

 Grey Tiles

 Grey floors are a good option if you prefer a subtle, modern design.
 They also don’t show dust and minor scratch marks as easily as white or black.
 In the kitchen, matching grey floor tiles with lighter cabinets feel open and welcoming.
-If you’re aiming for a textured, earthy vibe, MARKSTONE SLATE might appeal to you because of its natural stone-like look.
+If you’re aiming for a textured, earthy vibe, Markstone Slate might appeal to you because of its natural stone-like look.

 Cozy Neutrals and Cream Tones